shigueojp/cdk-amplify-react/README.md

 2. Download this project.
 3. Create a repository in CodeCommit.
-4. Push this project into CodeCommit.
+4. Push this project into CodeCommit repository in AWS Developer Account.

 ## Setup AWS Profile